Why do I do what I do?

-Well, if you’ve ever struggled with with food and weight, if you’ve been unhappy about your body, if you’re tired of wading through multiple sizes of clothes to find something that fits, if you find yourself over-indulging late at night, and mostly if you’re sick and tired of the whole soul-sucking diet thing, you can understand where I come from.
+Well, if you’ve ever struggled with food and weight, if you’ve been unhappy about your body, if you’ve been frustrated from having to wade through multiple sizes of clothes to find something that fits, if you’ve ever found yourself over-indulging late at night, and mostly if you’ve gotten to the point where you’re just sick and tired of the whole soul-sucking diet thing, you can understand where I come from.

 You get the idea.